The Top Mistakes New Course Creators Always Make (And How to Avoid Them)Platform Review

 Mistake 1 - Searching For The Best Place To Publish Your Online Courses

-This is a dangerous thought process, that could even compromise the success of your course creation journey, right from the start.
+This is one of the common mistakes beginners' online course creators make and it's a dangerous thought process, that could even compromise the success of your course creation journey, right from the start.

 Tirelessly you go around the internet looking for that one elusive single place where you want to publish all your courses.
 If only you could find that one best place, everything would work.

-This is something very human and very tempting: what is the one best solution for my problem that I can focus on exclusively?
+This is something very human and very tempting.
+Where is the best place to publish online courses?

 You need to get your course in front of the largest number of people that could be interested, and communities gather in all sorts of different places on the Internet.

-Every marketplace has its own built-in organic community, that might be well adapted to your audience.
+Every marketplace has its built-in organic community, that might be well adapted to your audience.

 If you want to learn a lot more about how to choose where to publish your courses, I've written about it in detail here - Online course self-hosting vs marketplaces: pros and cons